How to Use Gamification to Improve Your Loyalty Program

 If your customers lose track of where they stand, they’re likely to lose interest in the loyalty program.

-In gaming (whether we’re talking about crossword puzzles, board games, or the latest games on the market), the player always knows where they stand in regards to their progress through the game.
+In gaming (whether we’re talking about crossword puzzles, board games, quizzes, or the latest games on the market), the player always knows where they stand in regards to their progress through the game - think a leaderboard or status bar.
 This aspect of gaming can easily be applied to other, typically mundane processes as well.

 For example, it’s quite common to notice a little progress bar when you’re completing your LinkedIn profile.
 LinkedIn will tell you whether your profile is weak, intermediate, or strong — anything below a “strong” is often going to motivate users to put more effort into their profile.